Ritik1104/TIMEPASS/README.md

-# TIMEPASS
+# Reaction-Tester-Game
-Hello Everyone !!!!
-Made this reaction tester game .
-It will check your reaction time.
+Its a simple game made by javascript